SharePoint/sp-dev-docs/docs/schema/right-element-in-accesscontrolentry-bdcmetadataresource-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-See [Right Element in AccessControlEntry (BDCMetadata Schema)](right-element-in-accesscontrolentry-bdcmetadata-schema.md)</span> for details.
+For more information, see [Right Element in AccessControlEntry (BDCMetadata Schema)](right-element-in-accesscontrolentry-bdcmetadata-schema.md)</span> for details.

 **Namespace**: